Home >

 history web assignment

-For at least three decades, historians have paid increasingly more attention to women's role in history.
+For at least for or five decades, historians have paid increasingly more attention to women's role in history.
 Women make up approximately half the human race.
 Women have had an impact on and been affected by every major historic event and trend, sometimes as key players.
 This web assignment focuses on Victoria Claflin Woodhull Martin, an extraordinary social reformer - and one who is absent from many American history survey texts.

 your assignment